almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/POM_mustang.md

 path='email_modules/preheader'
 color='''white'''

-	preheader='''Our Ford-trained technicians are ready to ensure your Ford is in top shape.'''
+	preheader='''Our Ford-trained technicians are ready to ensure your Ford is in top shape'''